dmdavidkov/YoutubeSummarAI/README.md

   - Cross-origin communication
   - Provider-specific handling

 **Note: This project has been developed and tested on Windows only.
 Linux/Mac support is not currently implemented.
-It will probably work, but the most glaring issue will be the use of os specific logging approach for Windows in backend/main.py.**
+It will probably work, but the most glaring issue will be the use of Windows OS specific logging and service approach in backend/main.py.**

 ## License